One father-son mule deer hunt through the Arizona desert leads to an unbelievable discovery and a miraculous shot by a young hunter.

 My dad and I put a strategy together based on the terrain ahead of us while everyone else stayed back to help give us direction through hand signals.
 The hunt was on!

-Dad and I neared the top of ridge hoping for some elevation and a clear view of the deer but looked back at our team of spotters who were signaling for us to stop.
+Dad and I neared the top of a ridge hoping for some elevation and a clear view of the deer but looked back at our team of spotters who were signaling for us to stop.
 They signaled that the buck was just above us, a doe was locked in on us and if we moved much more, we would scare him off.
 Looking in the direction they were signaling, we didn’t see any deer.

 We later discovered that their perspective and ours were completely different.
 In their scopes, it appeared that the deer was right in front of us, but really he was on a hillside beyond.